All Episodes

 That the World Trade Center came down when George W. Bush was president, so don't anybody tell me Trump said he kept us safe.

-Nobody can find any record of Trump having opposed the Iraq War in 2008.
+Nobody can find any record of Trump having opposed the Iraq war in 2008.

 They asked him in 2001, 2002, they asked him about that.

-Not the abortion stuff, he said, but the fact that they do great things for women's health.
+Donald Trump defended planned parenthood, not the abortion stuff, he said, but the fact that they do great things for women's health.

 Folks, there were a number of occasions where Donald Trump sounded like the Daily Cause blog, where Donald Trump sounded like Democrat Underground, sounded like any average host on MSNBC.